s-aadsaleh/WorkforceSync/README.md

 WorkforceSync is a comprehensive HR management system designed to streamline employee management processes.
 This project is a culmination of my engineering major project, with the goal of developing a robust and feature-rich system for managing employees.

-Currently, it's aimed to be developed into a fully fleshed out, polished and optimzied empolyee management system with more features to be added down the line.
+Currently, it's aimed to be developed into a fully fleshed out, polished and optimzied employee management system with more features to be added down the line.

 ## Access